Williston Oilers: History

 In the 1955 season, the Mandak League continued play, with the Bismarck Barons and Dickinson Packers, teams joining the league, replacing the Brandon and Carman, as the returning Minot Mallards and Williston Oilers remained in the league.

 In 1955, the Oilers finished the regular season in second place in the four-team Mandak League and lost in the first round of the four-team playoffs.
 Williston ended the regular season with a record of 41–37, to place second in the Manitoba–Dakota League regular season.
 Playing under manager Roy Weatherly, the Oilers finished 4.0 games behind the first place Bismarck Barons.
 In the Playoffs, the Willison Oilers were defeated by Minot 4 games to 3 in the first round, ending their season.

 In 1956, Madak League teams also played some games against teams from the Western Canadian Baseball League.
 The Williston Oilers won both the Mandak League regular season pennant and overall league championship in the 1956 season.
 The Oilers finished in first place with a 49–29 record, playing the season under managers Dee Moore and Preston Elkins.
 Williston finished 2.0 games ahead of the second place Bismarck Barons in the regular season standings.
 In the first round of the four–team playoffs, the Dickinson Packers were defeated by Williston 4 games to 3.
 In the playoff final, the Oilers defeated Minot in six games to claim the league championship.

 On September 7, 1956, Willison won game six of the finals to win the Mandak League championship series 4 games to 2.
 Williston pitcher Jack Sanoff was the winner as Williston defeated Minot 7–3 to capture the Mandak League title in six games.
 Sanoff pitched a three-hitter and hit a homer run, triple and single, with 5 RBI in the clinching game.

 1957 was the final season of the Mandak League, as the Brandon Greys returned to the league, replacing the Dickinson Packers franchise.
 The Oilers placed third in the Mandak League standings, playing the season under returning manager Preston Elkins.
 With a 34–37 record, Williston tied with Brandon for third place, 3.5 games behind the first place Bismarck Barons in a close race.
 The playoffs were not the usual four–team playoffs.
 Instead, the league president placed Bismarck and Minot, the top two regular season finishers, directly into the finals, which were ended due to poor weather with Minor up 2 games to 1.

 The Mandak League folded after the 1957 season.
 Williston continued hosting independent minor league for the next two seasons, with roster, record and league information unknown for both seasons.
-Willison reportedly played the 1958 season as members of the Western Canada League and the 1959 season as members of the Canadian-American League.
+Willison reportedly played the 1958 season as members of the Western Canada League and the 1959 season as members of the Can–Am League.